paulodowd/SummerSchool2022/Challenge1.md

 ## Writing a Controller:

-To complete this exercise, you can load ... and begin to edit the source code file **"Controller_c.js"**.
+To complete this exercise, you can load <a href="https://editor.p5js.org/paulodowd_uob/sketches/5IBFc3s4o">P5.js Challenge 1 Code</a> and begin to edit the source code file **"Controller_c.js"**.
 You should find some example code which looks like the following:

 ```
   // Use this function to decide what